Matthew

 Introduction

-The baptism of Jesus is an interesting story in that it pictures him involved in an activity that seems quite unnecessary.
+Crowds had flocked to John the Baptist as he baptized beside the river Jordan and now Matthew recounts how Jesus joined the crowds and was himself baptized by John.
+This is an interesting story in that it pictures Jesus involved in an activity that seems quite unnecessary.
 Why would Jesus bother to be baptized?

 The passage